-- We propose and evaluate a robust approach to OS fingerprinting from passive measurements by leveraging machine learning and deep learning techniques. - We investigate the use of TCP congestion control variant as a distinguishing feature in passive OS fingerprinting. - We explore variability in implementations of TCP variant by different OSes and its effect on classifying remote OS. - We study the applicability of Recurrent Neural Networks (RNN)-based models for robust and advanced passive OS fingerprinting by combining the basic TCP/IP features and the predicted TCP variant as input vectors. - We show that the TCP flavor has a great potential for boosting passive OS fingerprinting accuracy. - We build a universal tool that can be applied to first estimate the TCP cwnd from passive measurements, second predict the underlying TCP flavor, and finally uses the predicted TCP variant as an input feature to fingerprint the remote computer's OS.
+- We propose and evaluate a robust approach to OS fingerprinting from passive measurements by leveraging machine learning and deep learning techniques. - We investigate the use of TCP congestion control variant as a distinguishing feature in passive OS fingerprinting.

+- We explore variability in implementations of TCP variant by different OSes and its effect on classifying remote OS. - We study the applicability of Recurrent Neural Networks (RNN)-based models for robust and advanced passive OS fingerprinting by combining the basic TCP/IP features and the predicted TCP variant as input vectors. - We show that the TCP flavor has a great potential for boosting passive OS fingerprinting accuracy. - We build a universal tool that can be applied to first estimate the TCP cwnd from passive measurements, second predict the underlying TCP flavor, and finally uses the predicted TCP variant as an input feature to fingerprint the remote computer's OS.

 Roadmap: The rest of the paper is organized as follows.
 Section II discusses related work, and Section III presents the experimental datasets.
 Section IV presents the machine learning of the OS fingerprinter.
-The machine learning of the TCP variant prediction tool is presented in detail in Section V. Section VI presents the experimental results without a known TCP variant which will play the role of baseline.
-In order to assess the importance of knowing the TCP variant, experimental results of all the use cases with an Oracle-given TCP variant are presented in Section VII.
-Section IX presents the experimental results with the loss-based predicted TCP variant.
-Results with the delay-based TCP variant prediction are presented in Section X. Section XI presents the transfer learning results.
-Finally, Section XII concludes our paper and suggests directions for future research work.
+The role of TCP variant in passive OS fingerprinting and its feasibility across all use cases is presented in Section V. The experimental results with the loss-based and delay-based predicted TCP variants and the transfer learning are presented in Section VI.
+Finally, Section VII concludes our paper and suggests directions for future research work.